 Therefore, it is vital to understand snap fit design, and it reacts with the manufacturing systems.
 Snap fit designs come with certain challenges.
 This article seeks to help you navigate the complex snap fits world by discussing the key features.
 We’ll also look at the important classifications and the best practices to overcome common prototyping issues.

-Snap Joint General Overview
+Snap Joint General Overvie

 Snap fit joints are among the simplest and most efficient ways to assemble parts.
-With snap joints, there is usually no need for fasteners and tools.
+With snap joints, there is usually no need for different types of fasteners and tools.
 In its simplest form, a snap joint is a small protrusion that can be a stud, hook, or bead.
 The deflection of this protrusion occurs during assembly.

 The main aim is to catch a feature in the matin component.
 That is, the protruded part of a component may deflect while joining.
 Then, it catches a feature that is present in the mating component.